 Internal linking is an unsung hero in the SEO world.
 Yet ironically, it’s also low-hanging fruit.
-Even though it’s vital for SEO success, few seem to talk about it.
+Even though it’s vital for ranking success, it’s often missing from SEO strategies.

 But what are internal links?